sparkflows/sparkflows-docs/docs/installation/authentication/oauth.rst

 Configuring OAuth
 -----------------

-In order the configure OAuth in Fire Insights, add the OAuth configuration parameters to ``conf/application.properties``.
+In order to configure OAuth in Fire Insights, add the OAuth configuration parameters to ``conf/application.properties``.

-Below is an example of configuring OAuth in Fire with Okta.
+Below is an example of configuring OAuth in Fire with Okta:

 ::